 Wimbledon issues official Debenture seats that can only be purchased in pairs once every five years.
 Debentures are some of the very best seats on both Centre Court and No. 1 Court.
 They are also the only seats that are legal to resell.
 So if you’re buying tickets for the July event, make sure they’re Debentures.

 There is a Debenture Holders’ Lounge in both Centre Court and No. 1 Court.
 Each is a multi-story, air-conditioned lounge space with cloakrooms, several restaurant and bar facilities, phone charging stations, and restrooms.
 Free wifi and order of play sheets are also available.
 Don’t miss the beautiful views of the grounds from the rooftop balconies!
 Proper attire is required.
 For more information, see “Is there a dress code at Wimbledon?”

-Our hospitality house at Wimbledon is a private home, only steps from the All-England Club gates.
+Our Grand Slam Tennis Tours House is a private home, only steps from the All-England Club gates.
 It's where we entertain guests throughout the fortnight by hosting a daily brunch cooked by a private chef, evening cocktails, special events, and parties.